Sejong Academy Faculty and Staff

-Middle School Social Studies & 5th Grade Homeroom
+Middle School Language Arts & 5th Grade Homeroom Teacher

 Jorden was born and raised in Minnesota.
-She earned a Bachelor of Arts Degree in History from St. Catherine University in Saint Paul.
+She earned a Bachelor of Arts Degree in History from St. Catherine University in Saint Paul and received a Master's Degree in Secondary Social Studies Education also at St. Catherine.
 She then worked for the YMCA of the Greater Twin Cities as a program director for five years.
 She worked with many youth programs, including summer camp and Youth in Government.
-Jorden returned to school at St. Catherine University to obtain a teaching license in Secondary Social Studies Education and is currently finishing her Master's degree.
 Her favorite things include coffee, spending time outside, reading, and Nebraska football.
 Jorden's favorite quote is from Anne Frank, "How wonderful it is that nobody need wait a single moment to improve the world."
 She tries to live by this and inspire her students in this way.

 Middle School Science & 7th Grade Homeroom